Rack CD – Digital Transformation and Future of Work

 Foundational Works

-These are books or articles that could (by some) be considered foundational in the areas of digital transformation and the gig economy.
-The below might represent a useful initial reading list on their historical development, technological underpinnings, and socioeconomic impacts –but your perspectives may differ.
+These are books or articles that could be considered helpful or useful for understanding some of the foundational ideas behind the studies of digital transformation and the gig economy.
+These may provide insights on historical developments, technological underpinnings, and socioeconomic impacts –but your perspectives may differ.
 Feedback is welcome.
+The inclusion of readings on this list does not necessarily constitute endorsement.

-Current edition of a venerable book that introduces the concept of disruptive innovation, providing a framework for understanding how digital transformation affects businesses.
+C. M. Christensen.
+The innovator’s dilemma: when new technologies cause great firms to fail.
+This is a well-known book that introduces the concept of disruptive innovation, providing a framework for understanding how digital transformation affects businesses.
+Current edition was released in 2015 as of this writing.

 118: Organizational Structures & Digital Technologies – AoM 2024 Symposium